vikramsankhala/slides-bpm-approval-workflow.svg/README.md

 - "Create a professional slide template for business presentations"
 - "Generate a modern template with title and content areas"
 - "Design a colorful template for educational slides"

+**Image Generation (DALL-E):**
+- "A futuristic cityscape at sunset with flying cars"
+- "A professional business team collaborating in a modern office"
+- "An abstract representation of artificial intelligence and machine learning"
+- "A colorful infographic style illustration of cloud computing"

 ### Configuration